 Testing is even more essential if you’re changing parts of your website instead of a complete redesign from scratch.
 Why so?
 Because the new features might end up disrupting the still active old ones.
 Testing the interaction is of utmost importance.
 For this reason, we always urge our clients to allocate ample time for testing new and old features.

 At Mind Studios, we know how to update a website — in part and in whole.
 One of our most successful cases is the website for MyMp3Pool, a platform for professional DJs to access music for their mixes officially.
 The platform works with labels to provide DJs high-quality sound to work with.

 MyMp3Pool owner was concerned with the decrease in traffic and the rise of competitors.
 The old site had a number of shortcomings in functionality and was outdated visually.
 Mind Studios made a complete overhaul of the old MyMp3Pool website and migrated the entire database, with existing paid users, to the new site.
 As a result, user satisfaction with new design and features was 67.9% by the time of full launch, the traffic rose +105% within a year, and with it, the revenue grew by about 70%.

 For details, check our case study for MyMp3Pool.

 The benefits of updating your website’s design, code, and SEO are huge.
 Regularly updated quality content can bring you to the top of organic search rankings, and a modern look shows your customers you're keeping up with the times.
 Using the latest technology keeps your website safe and earns trust among users and search engines alike.

-If you’re ready to do just that and are wondering how to update your website for 2021, Mind Studios has experienced frontend and backend developers as well as UI/UX designers who can help.
+If you’re ready to do just that and are wondering how to update your website for 2022, Mind Studios has experienced frontend and backend developers as well as UI/UX designers who can help.
 We’ll be happy to offer you assistance or consultation.
-Get in touch.